YuyuChen-UW/pmerge/README.md

 devtools::install_github("YuyuChen-UW/pmerge")
 ```
 ## Introduction
 Merging p-values from different sources in multiple hypothesis testing has been a long-standing issue in many scientific investigation procedures.
 Many classical methods are designed for combining p-values with cerntain dependence assumption (e.g., independence).
 However, the validity of the test (in the sense that the probability of making a Type-I error is below the significance level) cannot be guaranteed if the dependence assumption of p-values is not satisfied.
 Let's take the classic Fisher's method for independent p-values as an example.
 30 p-values are obtained from one-sided normal tests and their test statistcs jointly follow a equicorrelated Gaussian distribution.
 Below is a table of the probabilities of making a Type-I error.
+It is clear that if the dependence assumption (independence) is not satisfied, the Fisher method becomes invalid.
 Correlation Coefficient | 0 | 0.1 | 0.2 | 0.3 | 0.4 | 0.5
 --- | --- | --- | --- |--- |--- |---
 Probability of making a Type-one error | 0.09933 | 0.22107 | 0.25782 | 0.27476 | 0.28397 | 0.28893

 The code for the above example:
 ```r
 #install.packages("MASS")